smcclatchy/exp-design/_episodes/02-better-design.md

 ## Why experiments need to be designed
+We design experiments to help answer questions by comparing the outcome of different treatments.
+We can design experiments such that bias and error in the comparison of different treatments is minimized.
+We control experiments so that we can make stronger inferences about the nature of the differences that we see.
+Specifically, we try to make inferences about causation.

 ## Costs of poor design
+Scientific research advances when scientists can corroborate others' results and don't waste time pursuing false leads.
+Too often, though, published studies can't be reproduced and the self-correcting nature of science falters.

 ### Time and money
+Poor design wastes resources.
+Time and money are spent inefficiently.

 ### Ethical considerations
+In animal studies, poor design often uses too many animals and is wasteful, or uses too few to obtain meaningful insights.
+Poorly designed preclinical trials can lead to clinical trials involving humans with a shaky foundation of research findings.

 ## Experimental design and statistics

 ## Why good design matters
+Good experimental design seeks to balance statistical power, generalizability, validity, practicality, and cost.
+It should be noted that improving one of the aforementioned often denigrates one or more of the others.
+For example, decreasing the cost of experimentation often negatively affects statistical power and validity.

 ### Random variation
 ### Confounding factors